ycpcs/cs320-spring2019/syllabus.md

 Any violation of the course's academic integrity policy will be referred to the Dean of Academic Affairs, and could have consequences ranging from a 0 on an assignment to dismissal from the college.

-### Late Assignments
+### Late Assignments and Labs

-Late assignments will be marked down 10% per day late. **No credit will be given for assignments that are more than two (2) days late.
-However, you will still be required to submit a good faith attempt in order to pass the course.**
+Late assignments and labs will be marked down 10% per day late. **No credit will be given for assignments that are more than two (2) days late.
+However, you must still submit a good faith attempt for each assignment and lab.
+Failure to do so is grounds for receiving a reduced course grade.
+You will be penalized 5% points off your course grade for each assignment/lab for which you do not submit a good faith attempt by Sunday, March 31, 2019.**

 ### Exams